josephbeuysmum/Dertisch/README.md

 When a `Customer` is passed a `Waiter` object it is done so as a `WaiterForCustomer` as opposed to a fully functioning `Waiter`, meaning that a waiter cannot be made to `serve(...)` by its customer in the way it can be by its head chef.
 Conversely, a waiter's head chef has no access to its `carte` of dishes, whereas its customer does.

 ---
-How SWITCHES works in Dertisch
+An example interaction in Dertisch
 ---

 -   A customer makes an order (a user interacts with a `view`, sending a request to its `presenter`, which in turn passes the request to its `interactor`);